Estate planning is all about five essential documents. In order of importance:

 You have to make decisions about how many agents to appoint, whether to have alternates, whether to allow gifting, when the power of attorney should take effect, and the list goes on from there.

-Like the durable power of attorney, a health care agent steps in for you to make health care decisions if and when you become incapacitated.
-Unlike a durable power of attorney, it only takes effect when a doctor determines that you are unable to make decisions yourself.
 While it is possible to appoint co-agents, Abraham & Bauer recommends appointing one individual to serve at a time.
 This ensures there will be a single point-person in dealing with medical professionals and no possibility of disagreement or stalemate between co-health care agents.
 However, you can and should name one or more alternates to the principal-agent should they become unable or unwilling to serve in this role.

 The main problem with health care proxies is that agents often have no idea or only a vague idea of what decision the patient would make in a particular circumstance.
 This can be addressed in one or more of these ways: a medical directive, a conversation between the potential patient and the agent, and a number of available workbooks (see below).
 A general medical directive can be included with the health care proxy that says either (1) remove life support if I’m in a vegetative state or irreversible coma, (2) balance the potential benefit and discomfort of any proposed treatment, or (3) do whatever you can to keep me alive.